 Students are not permitted to have animals except typical household fish (one small tank per resident, not to exceed 5 gallons), in the Residence Halls at any time.
+Exceptions for approved comfort and service animals.

-Quiet Hours/ Courtesy Hours/Sound
+· Quiet Hours/ Courtesy Hours/Sound